stef-cruz/open_rent/README.md

 - I want to delete a tenancy
 - I want to edit a tenancy
 - I want to view the rent register map
-- I want to be able to contact the register
+- I want to be able to contact the rent register

 ### Wireframes